 NEW YORK (AP) — Louis Armstrong sometimes referred to Jack Bradley as his "white son," inviting him to private rehearsals, recording sessions, on the road, his dressing room and home.
-Bradley had unrestricted access to his hero for 12 years, documenting him through thousands of photographs and saving Armstrong's sound recordings, fan letters — and even handkerchiefs.
+Bradley had unrestricted access to his hero for 12 years, documenting the jazz legend through thousands of photographs and saving Armstrong's sound recordings, fan letters — and even handkerchiefs.

 "It's the finest and largest collection of Armstrong material in private hands — without any doubt," said Dan Morgenstern, the former longtime director of the Institute of Jazz Studies at Rutgers University.
 "It has everything from the trivial to the extraordinary, and a lot of it came from them being together."

-Select items from the monumental collection are on view in a new exhibition opening Tuesday at the Louis Armstrong House Museum in Corona, Queens.
+Select items from the monumental collection are on view in a new exhibition opening Tuesday at the Louis Armstrong House Museum in the Corona neighborhood of the New York City borough of Queens.

-The museum, which plans to break ground in the spring on an exhibition center across the street, acquired the collection in 2005 — crammed inside Bradley's Cape Cod home.
+The museum, which plans to break ground in the spring on an exhibition center across the street, acquired the collection in 2005 — that had been crammed inside Bradley's home in Cape Cod, Massachusetts.
 It already has the largest publicly held archival collection devoted to a jazz musician in the world.